 Direct adress to the current web page envs.au.dk/air

-On these pages you can find results of air pollution monitoring, inventories of Danish emisssion to the air, information on air pollution models and much more (use the left menu).
+Use the menu on the left to find results of air pollution monitoring, inventories of Danish emisssion to the air, information on air pollution models and much more.

-We measure air pollution in Denmark and Greenland.
-We work with mathematical models that can describe how air pollutants are transported, converted and deposited.
-These models go into a level of detail that ranges from local pollution in a street to nationwide and global air pollution.
-We manage national Danish data reporting in accordance with international conventions such as the Climate Convention and the Geneva Convention on Long-Range Transboundary Air Pollution, as well as the European Union.
+Aarhus University (AU) conducts field studies of air pollution and climate parameters in Denmark as well as internationally in close cooperation with other research groups.
+Work with mathematical models that can describe how air pollutants are transported, converted and deposited is an area where AU has a strong international position.
+These models have a level of detail that ranges from local pollution in a street to nationwide and global air pollution.

-Over a period of many years, we have developed special expertise in combining measurements and model calculations to describe and assess air pollution and its impact on humans and nature.
+Over a period of many years, AU has developed special expertise in combining measurements and model calculations to describe and assess air pollution and its impact on humans and nature.

-Research regarding air pollution and emissions is carried out in the following sections:
+Research regarding air pollution and emissions is primarily carried out in the following sections of Department of Environmental Science:

 DCE – Danish Centre for Environment and Energy provides consultancy services for the public sector and other bodies regarding air pollution and emissions in the areas of: